Andrew-Shek-Dev/job-portal-test/NextJS.md

 ```
 It is good at SEO because the fetched data is embedded in HTML page, which can be found in browser inspector (network tab).
 The data also is cached and revalidated over time.

+`Conditional fetch` and `multiple arguments` in `SW`R is used with `dynamic routes` in `next.js`, so that the application would keep the advantage of pre-rendering and that of client cache.
+So, the performance of loading/refreshing page can be improved.

 ### References
 * https://blog.skk.moe/post/why-you-should-not-fetch-data-directly-in-use-effect/
 * https://javascript.plainenglish.io/why-you-should-use-useswr-instead-of-usestate-when-calling-apis-8b6de5dc18fc